YatharthaRana/PixDio/README.md

 # Problems Occurring

-The main problem which I am facing is that the file is not running despite of showing 0 errors.
-Well, if no error is displayed, how to debug the code.
-Another problems are inevitable like no GPU in MacBook and Transformer Library not working properly.
+Problems are inevitable like no GPU in MacBook and Transformer Library not working properly.

 # Future Scope